-Based on the wood density values available through the nationally conducted scientific investigations33 and share of species in total growing stock in Croatia34, it is estimated that wood density in deciduous species is 0.558 t d.m/ha and 0.398 t d.m/ha in case of coniferous species.
-For these estimations, wood densities of absolute dry wood per fresh volume (m_o/VWET) were used except in case of common hornbeam wood density where value for wood density in absolute dry were used and corrected by the shrinkage factor of 17.1% 35.
+Based on the wood density values available through the nationally conducted scientific investigations34 and share of species in total groing stock in Croatia35, it is estimated that wood density in deciduous species is 0.558 t d.m/ha and 0.398 t d.m/ha in case of coniferous species.
+For these estimations, wood densities of absolute dry wood per fresh volume (m_o/V{WET}) were used except in case of common hornbeam wood density where value for wood density in absolute dry were used and corrected by the shrinkage factor of 17.1% 36 .

-In case of common fir, it was concluded that wood density is highly dependable on geological basis and amounts of 0.37 t d.m/m3 or 0.405 t d.m/m3 depending on whether common fir appears on silicate or limestone36.
+In case of common fir, it was concluded that wood density is highly dependable on geological basis and amounts of 0.37 t d.m/m3 or 0.405 t d.m/m3 depending on whether common fir appears on silicate or limestone37.
 Since there is no exact data about area of common fir on silicate and limestone, mean value of 0.387 t d.m/m3 was used when calculating contribution of common fir wood density to the wood density of coniferous species in general.

 It was concluded by expert judgement that oriental hornbeam should be used as representative specie of maquies and scrub forests.
-Wood density of hornbeam in absolute dry37 were used and corrected by the shrinkage factor of 19.7% in order to calculate wood density of absolute dry wood per fresh volume.
+Wood density of hornbeam in absolute dry38 were used and corrected by the shrinkage factor of 19.7% in order to calculate wood density of absolute dry wood per fresh volume.
+Since shrinking factor for oriental hornbeam was not subject of scientific investigation on national level so far, shrinkage factor determined on national level as valid for all Carpinus genus was used39.